Frequently Asked Questions: Students

 - Overtime (more than 37.5 hrs. per week) is NOT authorized for student employees.

-- An undergraduate student may earn their Federal Work-Study award if they have remaining funds until June 30, 2016.
-If they have already earned their full award, they must be switched to your department's 16/17 budget.
-(You can check the Accruals Reporting Period tab, Accrual Vested Balance tab at the bottom of their timecard for this information.)
+- An undergraduate student may earn their Federal Work-Study award if they have remaining funds until June 30, 2017.
+If they have already earned their full award, they must be switched to your department's 17/18 budget.

 - Student employees are not exempt from FICA withholdings during the summer.They will be charged all Federal, State, Local (if applicable), Social Security, and Medicare taxes.

-- If you want your Graduate Assistant to work over the summer as an institutional (“Budget”) student employee, please complete an Employee Record Form to place your Graduate Student on Leave of Absence and submit the form to Lisa Scott by Monday, May 2, 2016.
-Please submit an Authorization Form to Jamie Williams to move them to an hourly institutional (“Budget”) student employment position.
+- If you want your Graduate Assistant to work over the summer as an institutional (“Budget”) student employee, please complete an Employee Record Form to place your Graduate Student on Leave of Absence and submit the form to Lisa Scott by Monday, May 1, 2017.
+Please submit an Authorization Form to the Student Employment Department Associate to move them to an hourly institutional (“Budget”) student employment position.

-- Undergraduate international student graduates cannot work on campus after May 6, 2016 as their course work is officially completed.
+- Undergraduate international student graduates cannot work on campus after their last day of class as their course work is officially completed.

-- Graduate international student graduates cannot work on campus after May 13, 2016 as their course work is officially completed.
+- Graduate international student graduates cannot work on campus after their last day of class as their course work is officially completed.

 Please access additional information about Webster's new automated human resources and payroll system at MyWebster.